openstack/nova/doc/source/api_microversion_dev.rst

     Example: changing the return code of an API from 501 to 400.

-    .. note:: Fixing a bug so that a 400+ code is returned rather than a 500 does not require a microversion change.
-It's assumed that clients are not expected to handle a 500 response and therefore should not need to opt-in to microversion changes that fixes a 500 response from happening.
+    .. note:: Fixing a bug so that a 400+ code is returned rather than a 500 or 503 does not require a microversion change.
+It's assumed that clients are not expected to handle a 500 or 503 response and therefore should not need to opt-in to microversion changes that fixes a 500 or 503 response from happening.
       According to the OpenStack API Working Group, a **500 Internal Server Error** should **not** be returned to the user for failures due to user error that can be fixed by changing the request on